MSU Billings Catalog

 Student Access and Success

-Montana State University Billings provides academic, student support programs, and extracurricular activities that enrich the total student life of the University.
-A wide range of services, resources, and opportunities are available for every student including programs delivered through the Division of Student Access and Success and other activities that affect student life from admission through graduation.
+Montana State University Billings provides academic, student support programs, and extracurricular activities that aim to serve and engage students.
+A wide range of services, resources, and opportunities are available for every student including programs delivered through the Division of Student Access and Success and other departments, meant to enhance the students experience from admission through graduation.

 MSU Billings Division of Student Access and Success Mission Statement

-The Division of Student Access and Success provides exceptional service and cultivates an inclusive social and educational environment that enhances active student learning, engagement, development, and success.
+The Division of Student Access and Success provides exceptional service and cultivates a vibrant social and educational environment that enhances active student learning, engagement, development, and success.

 Student Rights, Responsibilities, and Conduct